fani-lab/OpeNTF/README.md

 ## 1. Setup docker

-For the most convenience, this setup is heavily reliant on usage of Docker.
+For the most convenience, this setup is heavily reliant on the usage of Docker.
 Therefore,

 **Step 1.** Download and install Docker from here: [Get Docker | Docker Docs](https://docs.docker.com/get-started/get-docker/)